ethanawu/SecureChat-455/README.md

    cd frontend
    npm start

 Credit to [Dave ](https://www.youtube.com/@DaveGrayTeachesCode) and [WebDevSimplified](https://www.youtube.com/@WebDevSimplified) for tutorials.
-No code snippets were directly taken, but insead used as reference.
+No code snippets were directly taken, but instead used as reference.